joe-jfoxAircraft/jfoxaircraftsite/README.md

 # jfoxaircraftsite
 A prototype of the J Fox Aircraft official site

-This project is part of the internship tasks with J Fox Aircraft company (Thailand).
+This project is part of my internship tasks with J Fox Aircraft company (Thailand).

+Apiwat (Joe)